TheCarsonWest/TheCarsonWest.github.io/test/content/Introduction to Random Variables and Probability Distributions.md

 4. The probability of a continuous random variable taking on any *exact* single value is 0.
 That is,  $ P(X=x) = 0 $ .
 This implies that  $ P(X < x) = P(X \le x) $ .

 **Visualizing Continuous Distributions:**
-A common continuous distribution is [[The Normal Distribution]].
+A common continuous distribution is The Normal Distribution.
 Its density curve is bell-shaped and symmetric.
 Probabilities correspond to areas under this curve.

-For an in-depth understanding of how to estimate probabilities using simulations for either type of random variable, refer to [[Estimating Probabilities Using Simulation]].
-For foundational probability concepts, see [[Introduction to Probability]].
+For an in-depth understanding of how to estimate probabilities using simulations for either type of random variable, refer to Estimating Probabilities Using Simulation.
+For foundational probability concepts, see Introduction to Probability.